northlands-io/permuteseq/README.md

 ## Credits

 * https://github.com/dverite/permuteseq \
-The PostgreSQL extension by Daniel Vérité used as code porting.
+The PostgreSQL extension by Daniel Vérité.

 * https://czep.net/21/obfuscate.html \
 An article on how to obfuscate primary keys in databases.